Janet 1.38.0-73334f3 Documentation

 Community Examples(array/new-filled count &opt value)

-, which defaults to nil.
+Creates a new array of count elements, all set to value, which defaults to nil.
 Returns the new array.

 (array/peek arr)